loosenthedark/strikeforce/README.md

 * The TransferMarket API applies a rate limit of 5 requests per second, which prevented me from making calls to it in order to populate my StrikeValue tables (for both individual scorers and clubs).
-Instead, I had to manually log scorer and squad values in my local .json files and retrieve the relevant data from there to load these tables, which proved to be quite time-consuming.
+Instead, I had to manually log scorer and squad values in my local JSON files and retrieve the relevant data from there to load these tables, which proved to be quite time-consuming.